-WARNING
+A WARNING

 Make the machine safe before getting beneath it.
 Lower the attachments to the ground; engage the parking brake; remove the starter key, disconnect the battery.
+23-2-2

 - Park the machine on level ground.
 Engage the parking brake.
 Set the transmission to neutral.
 Lower the attachments to the ground.
 Stop the engine and remove the starter key. - 2 Place a container of suitable size beneath plug B to catch the oil.
 See Lubricants and Capacities.
 Remove fill/level plug A and drain plug B, together with their bonded washers.
 Allow time for the oil to drain out.
 Clean and refit drain plug B and a new bonded washer.
-Tighten to 79 Nm (58 lbf ft). - 3 Fill the axle with recommended axle oil through the fill/level hole A. Oil should be level with the bottom of the fill/level hole.
+Tighten to 79 Nm (58 lbf ft). - 3 Fill the axie with recommended axie oil through the fill/level hole A. Oil should be level with the bottom of the fill/level hole.
 See Lubricants and Capacities.
 Clean and refit fill/level plug A and a new bonded washer.